 Salt caves - in contrary to gypsum caves - have speleothems.
 There are no dripstones as in limestone caves, but salt crystals formed by the evaporating of salt rich water at the end of the rain fall.
 Remaining puddles of water evaporate, the solution becomes supersaturated, and halites grow in multiple forms, but mostlly in cubic form.

-There are two famous salt karst areas on the world, one in Sedom in Israel and the other in eastern Spain.
+There are three famous salt karst areas on the world, in Israel, Spain, and Iran.

 At the southern end of the Dead Sea in Israel, a place called Mt Sedom after the biblical town Sedom, is actually a mass of salt.
 It contains Malham Cave which was the longest salt cave of the world until 2006, and after further explorations it is again since 2019.

 The island Queshm in Hormus which belongs to Iran has a huge diapir with the Tri Nahacu Cave or 3n Cave.
 It was surveyed in 2006 and was the longest salt cave until 2019.